 Recognising when the company is in crisis, getting the information out there and knowing what to say to the press are the fundamental rules in all crisis communication.
 Because if the communication is not handled well, the company will suddenly find itself in a double crisis, where both the original cause of the crisis, such as a cyber-attack, and the company’s handling of the situation will be news to the press.

-An old quote goes: “A piece of news is something that someone does not want out in the open.
+An old quote goes like this: “A piece of news is something that someone does not want out in the open.
 Everything else is advertising.”

 Know what to say and say it quickly.
 That will save a company in crisis for a lot of trouble.